 Trading continues to improve and recent order intake has been good.
-The Construction Products Association's recent summer forecast predicts year-on-year increases in UK market volumes of 13.7 per cent in 2021 and 6.3 per cent in 2022 and the Group expects to meet or outperform the market.
+The Construction Products Association's recent summer forecast predicts year on year increases in UK market volumes of 13.7 per cent in 2021 and 6.3 per cent in 2022 and the Group expects to meet or outperform the market.
 Market conditions remain supportive, despite certain supply chain challenges, which are leading to inflationary pressures across the sector.
 The underlying indicators in our main growth markets, including New Build Housing, Road, Rail and Water Management, remain positive.
-As a result, we remain confident that our strategy will deliver positive long term growth and we are well positioned to cope with the temporary challenges associated with cost and material supply issues.
+As a result, we remain confident that our strategy will deliver long-term profitable growth and that we are well positioned to cope with the temporary challenges associated with cost and material supply issues.